akuse-app/akuse/README.md

 ```
 npm start
 ```

 ## 🛠️ How to build

 - [Linux read here](./LINUX_BUILD.md)

-## ⚠ How to Log-In in development & AppImage
+## ⚠ How to Log-In in AppImage & Development

-In development and AppImage, the Log-In redirect doesn't work since the app is not packed/installed and the Redirect Uri doesn't find it on your machine.
-If you need to work with an authenticated instance.
+In AppImage and in a Development environment, the Log-In redirect doesn't work since the app is not packed/installed.
+If you need to work with an authenticated instance, follow these steps:
-### Follow  steps:
 1. open the app using one of the method e.g.

     ```
     npm start
     ```